iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Verifying Publisher Identity

-When a consumer receives a publisher discovery message it needs to verify that the publisher is indeed who it claims to be using the identity signed by the ZSAS service.
+When a consumer receives a publisher discovery message it needs to verify that the publisher is indeed who it claims to be using the identity signed by the ZCAS service.

-Note that the use of a ZSAS service is optional.
+Note that the use of a ZCAS service is optional.
 It is valid to manually install identities on a publisher as long as they can be verified.
-The process below assumes the presence of a ZSAS.
+The process below assumes the presence of a ZCAS.

-The ZSAS has the reserved publisher ID of '\$zsas' with a reserved node ID of '\$zsas'.
-It publishes its own identity (just like any other publisher) with its node on address '{zone}/\$zsas/\$zsas'.
+The ZCAS has the reserved publisher ID of '\$ZCAS' with a reserved node ID of '\$ZCAS'.
+It publishes its own identity (just like any other publisher) with its node on address '{zone}/\$ZCAS/\$ZCAS'.
 In order to verify signatures the consumer has to use the node public key.
-When the node updates, its identity record must be signed by ZSAS, which is the same process using the ZSAS public key.
+When the node updates, its identity record must be signed by ZCAS, which is the same process using the ZCAS public key.

-A ZSAS can be registered with a global Trusted Certificate Authority (TCA) and creates certificates that are chained to the TCA.
+A ZCAS can be registered with a global Trusted Certificate Authority (TCA) and creates certificates that are chained to the TCA.
 By default this uses 'Lets Encrypt' but this can be replaced by other public CAs.
 Use of a TCA is optional for local-only zones but required when briding between zones.
 The domain name used for registering a zone with the TCA is '{zone}.iotconnect.zone', where zone has to be globally unique.

-In order to verify the ZSAS all consumers must obtain the TCA certificate.
+In order to verify the ZCAS all consumers must obtain the TCA certificate.

 See the example code:
 * golang: examples/example.go
 * python: examples/example.py
 * javascript: examples/example.js

 Todo: how to ensure global uniqueness?
-UUID?, hash?, registration

 The zone '$local' is reserved for local-only zones.
-In this case the ZSAS generates its own certificate and is considered the highest authority.
+In this case the ZCAS generates its own certificate and is considered the highest authority.

 ## Security Monitor - Zone Security Monitor (ZSM)

-The goal of the Zone Security Service is to detect invalid publications and alert the administrator.
+The goal of the Zone Security Monitor is to detect invalid publications and alert the administrator.

 The ZSM subscribes to published messages and validates that the messages carry a valid signature.
 If the signature is not valid then the administrator is notified.